 ABOUT THE CONSPIRACY

-This litigation alleges that between 2008 and at least 2016, chicken producers such as Tyson, Perdue and others colluded to knowingly reduce chicken production to artificially inflate prices by nearly 50 percent.
+This litigation alleges that between 2009 to at least 2019, chicken producers such as Tyson, Perdue and others colluded to knowingly reduce chicken production to artificially inflate prices by nearly 50 percent.
 The chicken producers engaged in a conspiracy, that the Court has found to be plausible, to share detailed pricing and production information with each other with the intent to increase the price paid by U.S. consumers.

 Broiler chickens account for 98 percent of all chicken meat sold in the United States, and the companies involved control 90 percent of the market.
 Hagens Berman believes that this is a classic conspiracy meant to extract extra profits from hard working Americans.

 The lawsuit seeks reimbursement for the fraudulent price increases pushed onto consumers.
 Hagens Berman believes that those who unknowingly paid high prices for chicken deserve compensation for the greed and wrongdoing of these major food corporations.

 TOP CONSUMER RIGHTS FIRM